Knightplayzz/Knightplayzz/README.md

 👋 Hey, im Philippe
 -
-- 😁 I'm the creator of Apex Bot
+- 😁 I'm the creator of Apex Bot, clash-of-clans-node and clashroyale.js
-- 👀 I’m a coder in HTML, Javascript and Discord.js
+- 👀 I’m a coder in HTML, Javascript/node.js and Discord.js
-- 📫 Contact: Philippe#0354 <-- Discord
+- 📫 Contact: philippesmeets(Philippe#0354) <-- Discord